 Visual Crossing Weather offers several ways to find the wind measures for a specific location and date.
 The easiest option is to use the free Weather History dashboard.
-Simply enter the location and date (or date range), and you will be able to see formatted page showing the weather details that you requested.
-The wind information is in the KPIs at the top and in the graph on the left-hand side at the bottom.
+Simply enter the location and date (or date range) of interest, and you will be able to see a dashboard page showing the weather details that you requested.
+The wind information is in the KPIs at the top and in the graph in the middle of the dashboard.

 The second option is to use Visual Crossing Weather’s web-based query builder to get the weather details to analyze separately.
 This is a great option if you would like to download the wind data as a CSV file or as an XSLX for loading directly into Excel.
 First, sign up for a free account on Visual Crossing Weather if you don’t already have one.
 You can then enter your location(s) of interest, select the date range, and submit your historical weather query.
 After the query has been processed you can view the results directly on the webpage or download the results for further analysis.